ucb-bar/chipyard/docs/VLSI/Building-A-Chip.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Building a large or complex chip often requires using hierarchical design to place and route sections of the chip separately.
-In addition, the design as written in chipyard may not have a hierarchy that matches the physical hierarchy that would work best in the place and route tool.
+In addition, the design as written in Chipyard may not have a hierarchy that matches the physical hierarchy that would work best in the place and route tool.
-In order to reorganize the design to have its logical hierarchy match its physical hierarchy there are severl FIRRTL transformations that can be run.
+In order to reorganize the design to have its logical hierarchy match its physical hierarchy there are several FIRRTL transformations that can be run.
 These include grouping, which pull several modules into a larger one, and flattening, which dissolves a modules boundary leaving its components in its containing module.
 These transformations can be applied repeatedly to different parts of the design to arrange it as the physical designer sees fit.
 More details on how to use these transformations to reorganize the design hierarchy are forthcoming.